sajjanin/GSTR1JsonXLProcessor/README.md

 Many thanks to the wonderful [JSONLib](http://code.google.com/p/vba-json/ ) that made this possible much quicker.

+## Revision
+* Jan 2025 - Updated to latest Json Schema and updated the Json lib

 ## Instructions for using
 * Download the excel and save it to a local folder
 * Download the json file from GST portal and save it with file name gstfile.json (this is important)